-The National Guard Youth ChalleNGe Program is a 17-month instructional and motivational program for youth ages 16 to 18 who dropped out of high school that helps them earn a GED® diploma.
+The National Guard Youth ChalleNGe Program is a 17-month instructional and motivational program for youth ages 16 to 18 who quit high school prematurely that helps them earn a GED diploma.

 During the program’s first 5 months, participants in the program live at a National Guard Academy.
 There are 40 of these academies across the nation.

 Online GED Classes – Fast and Easy